The mountainous borders of Spain

 Early Notables of the Alvare family (pre 1700)

-Prominent among members of the family were Pedro and Garcia Alvarez, knights in the service of King Alfonso VI in 1101; Alfonso Alvarez de Villasandino and Juan Alvarez Gato, fifteenth century poets; Fadrique Alvarez de Toledo, Duke of Alba, who fought for Ferdinand and Isabella during the conquest of Granada; Hernando...
-Another 66 words (5 lines of text) are included under the topic Early Alvare Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family were Pedro and Garcia Alvarez, knights in the service of King Alfonso VI in 1101; Alfonso Alvarez de Villasandino and Juan Alvarez Gato, fifteenth century poets; Fadrique Alvarez de Toledo, Duke of Alba, who fought for Ferdinand and Isabella during the conquest of Granada; Hernando Alvarez de Toledo, Notary to Ferdinand and Isabella...
+Another 58 words (4 lines of text) are included under the topic Early Alvare Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alvare family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: Maria Alvar, who came to America in 1513; Alonso Alvarez, who arrived in America in 1528; Juan Alvares, who came to Dominican Republic in 1536; Juana Alvarenga, who arrived in New Spain

 Contemporary Notables of the name Alvare (post 1700)

 - Charlie Alvare, American Democrat politician, Delegate to Democratic National Convention from California, 2004 CITATION[CLOSE]

 The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 4) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html